 California also offers a newborn hearing screening to help identify hearing loss in babies and get them earlier services.
 The screening takes only a few minutes while the baby sleeps.
 We play soft sounds through earphones made specifically for babies, and measure the response to the sounds.

 Your baby will stay with you during these screenings.
-If your baby requires any additional testing in another area of the hospital, you or a family member are always welcome to go along.
+If your baby requires any additional testing in another area of the hospital, you or a family member are always welcome to accompany your baby.

 Discharge and Follow-Up Care

-The average hospital stay is one to two days for a vaginal delivery, or four days for cesarean delivery.
+The average hospital stay is one to two days for a vaginal delivery and four days for cesarean delivery.
 With arrangements for follow-up care and good support at home, you may be discharged 24 hours after birth, but usually no sooner.
-Before you leave, we'll ask your support person to bring your baby's carseat to your room.
+Before you leave, we'll ask your support person to bring your baby's car seat to your room.